-Each systemic insecticide treatment was injected with Arborjet Tree IVTM microinfusion system (Arborjet, Inc. Woburn, MA) into 4 cardinal points 0.3 m above the ground on each of 30 - 35 trees.
-The treatments were applied in May (CA & ID), August (UT) and September (BC) 2005, and April (AL), May (BC) and September (CO) 2006, preferably after a heavy rain event or snow melt.
+Each systemic insecticide treatment was injected with Arborjet Tree IV[TM] microinfusion system (Arborjet, Inc. Woburn, MA) into 4 cardinal points 0.3 m above the ground on each of 30 - 35 trees.
+The treatments were applied in May (CA & ID), August (UT) and September (BC) 2005, and April (AL), May (BC) and September (CO) 2006, and October (AL) 2007, preferably after a heavy rain event or snow melt.
 The injected trees are generally allowed one to two months (depending on water availability) to translocate chemicals prior to being challenged by the application of synthetic pheromone baits.
 Due to the short season because elevation, the trees in Utah will not be baited until April 2006 (Table 11).
-Additional sets of trees also will be injected in Alabama and Colorado in April or May 2006, respectively.

-The standard (bifenthrin or carbaryl) spray was applied at the same time as the injections in CA and ID, respectively.
-Insecticides were applied with a trailer-mounted hydraulic sprayer (300 psi, #8 oriface), which allowed treatment of the entire bole of each tree, until saturation, to a height of >10m.
+The standard (bifenthrin or carbaryl) spray was applied at the same time as the injections in CA. Insecticides were applied with a trailer-mounted hydraulic sprayer (300 psi, #8 oriface), which allowed treatment of the entire bole of each tree, until saturation, to a height of >10m.
 Approximately 8 to 15 liters of formulated material was required per tree.
 All treatments were applied between 0600 and 1100 when wind speeds average <10 mph.

-All test trees and the first set of untreated check trees were/will be baited with appropriate species-specific lures (Phero Tech Inc., Delta, BC) for 2 to 4 weeks in May (MS and AL), June (CA and ID) 2005 and April (UT - several months) 2006.
-The surviving treated trees in each treatment (if there are no more than 6 killed by the bark beetle challenge), and the second set of check trees were/will be baited again for the same length of time in 2006 (MS, AL, CA and ID) and 2007 (UT).
-Similarly, the treated trees and third set of check trees will be baited in 2007 and 2008.
+All test trees and the first set of untreated check trees were/will be baited with appropriate species-specific lures (Synergy Semiochemicals, Delta, BC) for 2 to 4 weeks in April (AL) and June (CA).
+The surviving treated trees in each treatment (if there are no more than 6 killed by the bark beetle challenge), and the second set of check trees were/will be baited again for the same length of time in 2009 (AL).
+Similarly, the treated trees and third set of check trees will be baited in 2010.